GuruCharan94/gurucharan94.github.io/assets/rss-to-email/readme.md

 - Add under Posts.
 - Add image.
+- RSS available at 06:00 am every second week

 ### 4. Scheduled Post in Mailtrain

 - Post on Mailtrain.
-- Test and Send.
+- Test and Schedule to be sent at 09:00am every 2nd week.

 ## Marketing Process

-1. Scheduled Post on Buffer
-   1. Twitter
-   2. LinkedIn
+1. Schedule a post on Twitter, LinkedIn using Buffer to be published at 10:00 am every 2nd week.

-2. Post to FB Groups
+2. Post to FB Groups.